metageni/FOCUS/README.md

 - [Numpy 1.12.1](https://github.com/numpy/numpy)
 - [SciPy 0.19.0](https://github.com/scipy/scipy)

-## About
+## Citing
 FOCUS was written by Genivaldo G. Z. Silva.
 Feel free to [contact me](mailto:genivaldo.gueiros@gmail.com)

-If you use FOCUS, please cite it: Silva, G. G. Z., D. A. Cuevas, B. E. Dutilh, and R. A. Edwards, 2014: [FOCUS: An alignment-free model to identify organisms in metagenomes using non-negative least squares.
-PeerJ.](https://peerj.com/articles/425)
+If you use FOCUS, please cite it:

+    Silva, G. G. Z., D. A. Cuevas, B. E. Dutilh, and R. A. Edwards, 2014:
+    FOCUS: An alignment-free model to identify organisms in metagenomes using non-negative least squares.
+PeerJ.